Equivariant Trees and Partition Complexes: -trees

 Finally, we consider the $G$-space of measured $A$-trees.

 \begin{definition} We denote the $G$-space of (isomorphism classes of) measured $A$-trees by $\mathbb T(A)$.
 It is defined as the simplicial complex whose vertices are the measured $A$-trees with exactly one inner edge.
-An $n$-simplex of $\mathbb T(A)$ corresponds to a fully grown tree with $n+1$ inner edges whose vertices are obtained by collapsing all but one inner edge which is then assigned weight $1$.
-Points in such a simplex consist of measured $A$-trees of that shape.
-In other words, points in a simplex are obtained by assigning lengths to all the inner edges in that simplex shape, and in turn, these lengths determine the barycentric coordinates of the point.
+An $n$-simplex of $\mathbb T(A)$ corresponds to a measured tree with $n+1$ inner edges whose vertices are obtained by collapsing all but one inner edge which is then assigned weight $1$.
+Points in such a simplex consist of measured $A$-trees of that shape; that is, they are obtained by assigning lengths to all the inner edges in that simplex shape, and in turn, these lengths determine the barycentric coordinates of the point.

 The group $G$ acts on a point of $\mathbb T(A)$ by acting on the underlying $A$-labeled tree. \end{definition}

 Analogously to \cref{restrictionlemma}, we can establish the following relationship between these new notions of equivariant trees and the classical notions reviewed in \cref{sec:P(n) and trees}.